ashtewari/spchr/README.md

 1. Clone the repository
 2. Build the solution using Visual Studio
-3. Configure settings in `appsettings.json`:
+3. Configure settings in `appsettings.json` if you want to use Azure Speech Services:
    ```json
    {
      "AzureSpeech": {